Select Page

 Over the past 100 years, TASA has become a trusted source of support and resources for those leaders and a vital advocate for Texas public schools.
 As we mark our centennial year, we honor the legacy of those who helped to build TASA.

-Join/Renew for 2024-25!
+Join/Renew for 2025-26 Soon!

 If you’re a school leader in a Texas public school, you should be part of TASA.
 We are more than a professional association; we’re a support system for school leaders from school districts both large and small, rural and urban, and from every corner of the state.

-Read/Share the Fall Issue
+Read/Share the Spring Issue

 Inspiring Leaders